-David Chambers is an Architect, Artist and Urban Designer living in Brighton.
+David Chambers is an Architect & Urbanist living in Brighton.

-A Public Practice Alumni, he is currently Design Team Leader at Rother DC.
+A Public Practice alum, he currently leads Design & Placemaking at Rother DC.
 Co-founder of Aberrant Architecture he was the first architecture resident at the V&A Museum.

 Architect